TMT Case Interview: Technology, Media & Telecom Frameworks, Metrics, and Worked Examples

 Step 4: Net revenue impact: Lost revenue from incremental churn: 3.74M × $52 (new ARPU) × 6 months average = $1.17B lost.
 Net Year 1: $5.10B - $1.17B = +$3.93B before re-acquisition costs ($350 CAC × 3.74M = $1.31B).

-Step 5: Recommendation: Net positive in Year 1, but 3.74M churned subscribers erode the base long-term.
-Better approach: tiered increase at $5 on premium plans, $3 mid-tier, $0 entry.
-Captures 70-80% of uplift while concentrating churn in low-elasticity segments.
-A classic case math problem where sensitivity analysis matters more than the point estimate.
+Step 5: Recommendation: Net positive in Year 1, but 3.74M incremental churn events erode the base long-term.
+Test a tiered increase at $5 on premium plans, $3 mid-tier, and $0 on entry plans, then calculate the uplift from the case's segment mix and elasticity rather than assuming a universal capture rate.
+This is a classic case math problem where sensitivity analysis matters more than the point estimate.

 Worked Example 2: Streaming Platform M&A